OpenSLO/OpenSLO/README.md

   method is set to TimeSlices

-- **timeSliceWindow** *(numeric | duration-shorthand)*, required only when budgeting method is set to TimeSlices.
+- **timeSliceWindow** *(numeric | duration-shorthand)*, required only when budgeting method is set to TimeSlices or RatioTimeslices.
 Denotes the size of a time slice for which data will be evaluated e.g. 5, 1m, 10m, 2h, 1d.
 Also ascertains the frequency at which to run the queries.
 Default interpretation of unit if specified as a number in minutes.

 ---